Fit and happy through the fall - 5 recommendations for you

-Tired, limp and listless?
+Tired, listless and listless?
 Forget it!
-We have 5 recommendations on how to get through the autumn fit and happy and how to avoid the low spirits during the cold seasons.
+We have 5 recommendations on how to get fit and happy through the fall and how to avoid the low spirits in the cold seasons.

-The warming rays of the sun have disappeared, the days are getting shorter and the weather is cold and wet - so it's no wonder that with the temperatures in autumn, our mood and motivation also drop.
-The increasing lack of light also causes our body to produce less and less vitamin D and serotonin and in return produces an excess of the sleep hormone melatonin.
-This reduces feelings of happiness and makes us tired, listless and weak.
+The warming rays of sunshine have disappeared, the days are getting shorter and the weather is cold and wet - so it's no surprise that the temperatures in autumn also our mood and motivation drop.
+The increasing lack of light also ensures that our body produces less and less vitamin D and serotonin and in return produces an excess of the sleep hormone melatonin.
+This reduces feelings of happiness and makes us tired, listless and listless.

-The bad mood in autumn is therefore biologically based, but it is also a question of personal attitude.
-Here are 5 recommendations on how to get through the autumn fit and happy and leave the famous autumn blues behind!
+The bad mood in autumn is therefore biologically justified, but also a question of personal attitude.
+Here are 5 recommendations on how to get fit and happy through the fall and leave the famous autumn blues behind!

-#1 Eat healthy food and supply the body with tryptophan and vitamins
+#1 Eat healthily and provide the body with tryptophan and vitamins

 A balanced and vitamin-rich diet promotes physical health and can have a positive effect on our mood.
-The amino acid tryptophan, which we take in exclusively with food, is an important serotonin building block and is needed by the body for the formation of the happiness hormone.
-Healthy carbohydrates provide additional energy and also spicy foods such as ginger or chili have a stimulating effect and warm from the inside even on cold days.
+The amino acid tryptophan, which we ingest exclusively through food, is an important serotonin building block and is required by the body for the formation of the happiness hormone.
+Healthy carbohydrates provide additional energy and hot foods such as ginger or chili have a stimulating effect and warm you up from the inside even on cold days.

-Our recommendation: eat foods with a high tryptophan content, such as cheese, nuts, soybeans or dried fruit more often and combine them with vitamin-rich fruit and vegetables and healthy carbohydrates from whole grains, cereals or pulses.
+Our recommendation: More often reach for foods with a high tryptophan content, such as cheese, nuts, soybeans or dried fruit and combine them with fruit and vegetables rich in vitamins and healthy carbohydrates from whole grains and cereals or combine legumes.

-#2 Exercise in daylight and in the fresh air
+#2 Move in daylight and in fresh air

-Whether endurance sports or a leisurely walk - any kind of exercise in the fresh air gets the circulation going and stimulates the body's metabolism and blood circulation.
-This keeps us fit, promotes health and, especially in these times, means taking a break from stressful everyday life or working in the home office.
+It doesn't matter whether it's endurance sports or a leisurely walk - any kind of exercise in the fresh air gets the circulation going and stimulates the metabolism and blood circulation in the body.
+This keeps us fit, promotes health and means a break from stressful everyday life or working from home.

 Our recommendation: Use the remaining daylight effectively and create an active balance for body and soul with long walks in the fresh air.

-#3 Finding the right balance between activity and relaxation
+#3 Finding the right balance of activity and relaxation

-On the other hand, those who are active and keep moving should take time for relaxation and recuperation and give their body and soul a break.
-A good night's sleep and conscious recovery phases decelerate on stressful and uncomfortable days and are the source of new energy and motivation that protect us against tiredness and dull thoughts in autumn.
+Anyone who is active and keeps moving should, on the other hand, also take time for relaxation and recreation and give your body and soul a break.
+A good night's sleep and conscious recovery phases slow down on stressful and uncomfortable days and are the source of new energy and motivation that protect us against tiredness and gloomy thoughts in autumn.

-Our recommendation: take a break, recharge your batteries and enjoy yourself - no matter whether it's a large portion of soul food, a hot bath or your favourite evening show.
+Our recommendation: Take a break, recharge your batteries and have a good time - whether it's a large portion of soul food, a hot bath or your favorite series in the evening.

-In autumn, nature loses its colourful vividness and an orange-red autumn landscape is usually followed by a dark, cloudy and colourless appearance.
-People react, often subconsciously, very sensitively to colours.
-This perception can have a great influence on our state of mind and well-being.
-Bright, radiant and warm colours such as yellow, orange and red have an invigorating effect and lift the mood, while shades of green are said to have a rather calming effect.
+In autumn, nature loses its colorful vitality and an orange-red autumn landscape is usually followed by a dark, cloudy and colorless appearance.
+People react, often subconsciously, very sensitively to colors.
+This perception can have a major impact on our state of mind and well-being.
+Bright, radiant and warm colors such as yellow, orange and red have an invigorating effect and lift the mood, while shades of green are said to have a calming effect.

-Our recommendation: be courageous and set colour accents.
-Fresh fruit, for example tangerines and oranges, shine in bright colours and are also perfect sources of vitamins for the winter season.
+Our recommendation: Be bold and set color accents.
+Fresh fruit, such as tangerines and oranges, shine in bright colors and are also perfect sources of vitamins for the winter time.

-The current circumstances do not make it easy for us to keep in touch with our families, friends and acquaintances.
-Numerous studies have already proven that especially social contacts and the exchange with others have a positive effect on our health.
-Friendships, family ties and social interactions reduce stress, promote well-being and take our minds off things.
-When it's uncomfortable and the mood is cloudy outside, time shared and laughter can soothe the mind and lift the spirits.
+Bad weather, a lot of stress and the current circumstances do not make it easy for us to stay in touch with our families, friends and acquaintances.
+Numerous studies have already proven that social contacts and exchange with others in particular have a positive effect on our health.
+Friendships, family ties, and social interactions reduce stress, promote well-being, and take our minds off things.
+When it's uncomfortable and moody outside, sharing time and laughing together can soothe your spirit and lift your spirits.

-Our recommendation: especially in these difficult times, keep in touch and maintain friendships, because social communication and exchange via telephone and internet also ensure a good atmosphere.
+Our recommendation: maintain contacts and cultivate friendships, because social communication and exchange via telephone and internet also create a good atmosphere.

-A balanced diet and food with a high tryptophan content provides energy and promotes the formation of the happiness hormone serotonin
+A balanced diet and foods with a high tryptophan content provide energy and promote the formation of the happiness hormone serotonin

 Exercise in daylight and in the fresh air has a positive effect on health and well-being